stnava/stnava.github.com/index.md

 ---
 {% include JB/setup %}

-*R* is a powerful statistical tool that helps one systematize reproducible scientific studies.
-By interfacing [ANTs](http://stnava.github.io/ANTs) with *R*, we hope to provide a modern framework for medical analytics, with a focus on imaging-assisted prediction and statistical power.

 I am currently experimenting with distributing ANTsR binaries in order to lower the barrier to entry for new collaborators.